 Qatar’s commitment to the UN

-Qatar has and continues to make generous financial contributions to more than 40 UN bodies and entities, aimed at supporting projects in the areas of development and humanitarian aid.
+Qatar has and continues to make generous financial contributions to various UN bodies and entities, aimed at supporting projects in the areas of development and humanitarian aid.

 Most recently, HE the Deputy Prime Minister and Minister of Foreign Affairs Sheikh Mohammed bin Abdulrahman Al Thani and HE the Secretary-General of the United Nations António Guterres signed several agreements on the side-lines of the 2018 Doha Forum demonstrating Qatar’s active role in achieving international peace, security and sustainable development.

-The agreements include a $500 million (QAR 1.82 billion) pledge to various UN programmes, making Qatar the 6th largest donor globally to the UN, and the establishment of four new UN offices in Doha.
+The agreements include a $500 million (QAR 1.82 billion) pledge to various UN programmes and the establishment of four new UN offices in Doha.
 The agreement further pledges annual support to the UN Development Programme (UNDP), the UN Children’s Fund (UNICEF), the UN Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), and the UN High Commissioner for Refugees.

-Qatar plays an active role in UN collective action, including:
+Qatar plays an active role in UN collective action: